marcelm/cutadapt/doc/reference.rst

 A row is written for *all* input reads, even those that are discarded from the final FASTA/FASTQ output due to filtering options.

-.. note:: Paired-end reads not supported.
+.. note:: Paired-end reads are not supported.
-   The info file currently does not contain any info about read 2, when cutadapt is run in paired-end mode.
+   The info file currently does not contain any info about read 2 when Cutadapt is run in paired-end mode.

 Which fields are output in each row depends on whether an adapter match was found in the read or not.